- 1. You Need to Start Investing

-In other words, a project manager could earn $50,000 per year and be richer than a doctor earning $250,000 per year — if the project manager has a higher net worth by saving and investing more over time.
+In other words, a project manager could earn $50,000 per year and be wealthier than a doctor earning $250,000 per year — if the project manager has a higher net worth thanks to saving and investing more over time.

-An employer-sponsored 401k is the first foray into investing for many of us, and it’s an excellent place to do it.
+An employer-sponsored 401k retirement plan is the first foray into investing for many of us, and it’s an excellent place to do it.

 A 401k also lowers your taxable income.
-If you earn $5,000 a month and invest $1,000 into your account, you are only taxed on the remaining $4,000.
+For example, if you earn $5,000 a month and invest $1,000 into your account, you are only taxed on the remaining $4,000.
 Some employers offer to match.

 If you invest 6% of your income, for example, the company will match 3%.
 Even if you have high-interest consumer debt, like credit card debt, you should invest enough to get the match because it is free money!

-For 2018, you can invest up to $18,500 a year in your 401k.
+You can invest up to $20,500 a year in your 401k.
 Your employer will offer you a few choices of different investments; most plans are made up of mutual funds that include stocks, bonds, and money market investments.

-Into every life, some debt must fall.
-That’s not true for absolutely everyone, but it’s true for most of us.
+In every life, some debt must fall.
+That’s not true for everyone, but it’s true for most of us.

 There is good debt and bad debt.
-Good debt is taking out student loans to get a degree in a high paying field or borrowing money to buy a home.
-Bad debt is buying stuff on credit cards you don’t need.
+Good debt is taking out student loans to get a degree in a high-paying field or borrowing money for a down payment on a home, and bad debt is buying stuff on credit cards you don’t need.

-And because you’re spreading the payments out over many months or years, you can buy the item you’re financing immediately instead of having to wait and save up enough money to buy it all at once.
+And because you’re spreading the payments out over many months or years, you can buy the item you’re financing immediately instead of waiting and saving up enough money to buy it all at once.

 On top of that, good debt tends to carry a relatively low-interest rate in the single digits.

 But good or bad, we want to pay off debt smartly.
-If you have student loan debt, you can refinance it for a lower interest rate through Earnest.
-Even refinancing for an interest rate just 1% lower than your current rate can save you thousands of dollars over the term of the loan.
+If you have student loan debt, you can refinance it for a lower interest rate through Upgrade.
+If you can refinance with an interest rate just 1% lower than your current rate can save you thousands of dollars over the loan term.